biodash/biodash.github.io/content/codeclub-present/index.md

 ## Step 5: Get your post onto the website repo

-Your Markdown (`.md`) file will be built along with the rest of the website by a program called Hugo.
-(Hugo cannot recognize R Mardkown (`Rmd') files, that's why you needed to Knit you R Markdown yourself.)
+Your Markdown (`.md`) file will be built along with the rest of the website by a program called Hugo (Hugo does not recognize R Markdown (`Rmd`) files, that's why you needed to Knit you R Markdown yourself).

-This will eventually be done automatically via Github actions; but if that's not yet setup, Jelmer will manually call Hugo to build the website.
+This will eventually be done automatically via Github actions; but as long as that has not yet been set up, Jelmer will manually call Hugo to build the website.

 ### Option A: Create a pull request